aoijs/website/src/content/docs/functions/webhookExists.md

 ## Example(s)

-This will check if the given Webhook Exists:
+This will check if the given webhook exists:

 ```javascript
 client.command({